Reticulated giraffe: Reproduction

 Females display reproductive receptivity by emitting odor from their vaginal area and hindparts.
 The estrous cycle of a female is about 15 days.
 A male can enhance this scent by curling its lip which assists in bringing the odor to the vomeronasal organ of the giraffe.
 Dominant males will guard estrus females from other competing males.
 When the male is ready to breed, he notifies the female by tapping the female's hindleg with his foreleg or by resting his head on the females back.
 Post-reproduction there is no long term bond between males and females.

-The gestation period of G. reticulata is on average 445–457 days, producing one offspring.
+The gestation period of G. reticulata is on average 146.6 to 15 months, producing one offspring.
 The occasion of producing two offspring is rare but documented.
 The female will give birth standing up, and the offspring will stand up anywhere between 5–20 minutes post-birth.
 Weaning age of the young varies anywhere between 6–17 months, and independence occurs at 2 years old.